 You need to learn as much as you can about kitchens.
 You, after all, are the primary kitchen designer.
 All the professional does is refine your ideas into a workable plan.
 The smarter you are about kitchen design, the better your kitchen will be.

 The articles on this site were written by our kitchen and bath design staff to help you learn what you need to know about kitchens.
 These have been widely reprinted on many other web sites, but here are the very latest revisions of the originals.
 Take the time to read about the many interwoven elements of a well-designed kitchen.

 our kitchen is probably the most actively used room in your home.
-On average you will spend over 1,100 hours each year in the kitchen.
-No longer just a place where food is prepared.
-The modern kitchen has become the administrative and social hub of your home. unfortunately, it is also likely to be the worst designed room in your home, and one of the most expensive to fix.
+On average you will spend over 1,100 hours each year in your kitchen.
+Today's kitchen is no longer just a place where food is prepared.
+It has become the administrative and social hub of your home.
+Unfortunately, it is also likely to be the worst designed room in your home, and one of the most expensive to fix.

 In fact, the kitchens often look great.
 But they often don't function very well.